 1. Sell Your Images Via Stock Photography Websites

-There is one simple way to make money: sell your images.
+There is one simple way to make money: sell photos online.
 But how do you do this?
 There are plenty of options.

 Bear in mind you need great photos to start with.
 It will take time and effort to get there, but once you have a good collection, you’ll be able to sit back and enjoy a passive income.